-NWS: Austin area ‘abnormally dry’ - Austin Daily Herald
+NWS: Austin area ‘abnormally dry,’ heat advisory this afternoon - Austin Daily Herald

 “It does look like the Austin area is in the abnormally dry category on the U.S. Drought Monitor, meaning the conditions are dry and a drought may be developing,” Lee said.
 “Part of what goes into a drought is rainfall deficits below normal for a while and the impact, particularly if your agriculture is becoming stressed and vegetation is becoming stressed.”

-The NWS issued a heat advisory for the area on Monday, with heat index values of 100 to 105.
+The NWS issued a heat advisory for the area on Monday, and has scheduled another one for today between 1-7 p.m. with heat index values of 100 to 105.
 Lee said the area will continue to see hot temperatures through Thursday.

 “This week, at least through the first half of the week, we’re gong to see temperatures in the upper 80s and low 90s in the afternoon,” he said.
 “It’s a good idea to make sure you drink plenty of fluids, stay in an air conditioned area and check up on elderly neighbors to make sure they’re okay.”